Rhythm Heaven Megamix: Reception

-Rhythm Heaven Megamix received favourable reviews from Famitsu reviewers, scoring 34/40 (8/8/8/10) in Famitsu Score, and praised for various aspects including its great variety in gameplay despite the simple controls, and supportive feedback from input timing effects.
+Rhythm Heaven Megamix received "generally favorable reviews" on review aggregation site Metacritic, scoring a 83/100.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 74% of critics.
+Famitsu reviewers rated the game a 34/40 (8/8/8/10) in Famitsu Score, and was praised for various aspects including its great variety in gameplay despite the simple controls, and supportive feedback from input timing effects.

 The game debuted at No. 1 in Japanese charts maintained by Media Create, recording 158,000 copies sold in its first week of release.
 As of 26 February 2016, total Japanese sales reached 650,000 copies.

+As of December 31, 2022, the game had sold over 1.03 million copies worldwide.